tildearrow/furnace/doc/1-intro/glossary.md

 **LFO**: low frequency oscillator. a wave with a slow period (often below hearing range) used to alter other sounds.

-**LFSR**: linear-feedback shift register. an algorithm of generating pseudo-random noise that loops, also known as "periodic noise". depending on the location of the two "taps" used, different lengths of noise loops are generated.
+**LFSR**: linear-feedback shift register. a method to generate pseudo-random noise that loops, also known as "periodic noise". within a sequence of on-off bits, it does math to combine the bits at specified locations called "taps", then shifts the whole sequence and adds the resulting bit on the end, guaranteeing a different state for the next pass. depending on the locations of the taps, different lengths of noise loops are generated; for short loops, this will affect their tone.

 **macro**: a sequence of values automatically applied while a note plays.